stoykobogev/diablo-mule-manager/README.md

 # Guide

-Requires JDK 11 and up.
+Requires JDK 11 and up (https://adoptopenjdk.net/).
 There's a "start.bat" and compiled JAR in folder "shade".

 There are two tabs - "View" and "Add/Edit"